 Citizenship & Naturalization

-Naturalization is the process by which U.S. Citizenship is granted to a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act (INA).
+Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act (INA).
 This is done by submitting Form N-400 and supporting documentation with the U.S. Citizenship and Immigration Services (USCIS).
+This is the most common way people can become U.S. citizens.

 Our U.S. Citizenship lawyers in Tampa, Florida have been helping immigrants become naturalized since 1997